mattwarren/mattwarren.github.io/_posts/2016-09-14-Subverting-.NET-Type-Safety-with-System.Runtime.CompilerServices.Unsafe.md

 #### **Messing with the CLR type-system**

 But we can go even further than that and do a really nasty trick to completely defeat the CLR type-system.
-This code is horrible and could potentially break the CLR in several ways, so **don't ever use it in a real application!!**
+This code is horrible and could potentially break the CLR in several ways, so as before **don't ever use it in a real application!!**

 ``` csharp
 int intValue = 5;